pratikalle/radio-cache/README.md

 # radio-cache
-A retro-inspired music streaming platform built with Laravel and React.js for discovering and listening to public domain classic songs.
+RadioCache is a music streaming platform focused on preserving and sharing timeless public domain music.
+Built with Laravel and React.js.